Australian Institute of Health and Welfare (2022) Chronic musculoskeletal conditions, AIHW, Australian Government, accessed 27 November 2022.

 Australian Institute of Health and Welfare.
-(2020).
-Bone and joint health.
+(2022).
+Chronic musculoskeletal conditions.
 Retrieved from https://www.aihw.gov.au/reports/australias-health/bone-and-joint-health

-Bone and joint health.
-Australian Institute of Health and Welfare, 23 July 2020, https://www.aihw.gov.au/reports/australias-health/bone-and-joint-health
+Chronic musculoskeletal conditions.
+Australian Institute of Health and Welfare, 07 July 2022, https://www.aihw.gov.au/reports/australias-health/bone-and-joint-health

 Australian Institute of Health and Welfare.
-Bone and joint health [Internet].
-Canberra: Australian Institute of Health and Welfare, 2020 [cited 2020 Aug.
-13].
+Chronic musculoskeletal conditions [Internet].
+Canberra: Australian Institute of Health and Welfare, 2022 [cited 2022 Nov.
+27].
 Available from: https://www.aihw.gov.au/reports/australias-health/bone-and-joint-health

 Get citations as an Endnote file:

 Conditions that affect the bones, muscles and joints are known as musculoskeletal conditions.
 These conditions include long-term (chronic) conditions such as osteoarthritis, rheumatoid arthritis, juvenile arthritis, back problems, gout, and osteoporosis or osteopenia (low bone density) (see Glossary).